What are capital flows? Definition and examples

 If a country’s stock market today, for example, is doing particularly well, capital flows will instantly go in its direction.
 In other words, it will attract investors from other countries immediately.

-The Internet has changed how investment products respond to market forces.
+The Internet has changed how investment products respond to market forces (the forces of supply and demand).
 While in the past, local demand and supply were the main drivers of prices, today international factors determine market forces.

 Capital flows – currency values